jdoupe/ca-notes/README.txt

 # openssl ecparam -genkey -name secp384r1 | openssl ec -out root/private/ca.key.pem
 # This seems to be the most straightforward way
 # openssl ecparam -name secp521r1 -genkey -noout -out root/private/ca.key.pem

+# For ECC keys, I'm using secp521r1 for both the root and intermediate ca certs, and secp384r1 for server keys.
+# Other options can be found by running `openssl ecparam -list_curves`

 # I've now found the "right" way (using "genpkey"), thanks to some hints from https://gist.github.com/briansmith/2ee42439923d8e65a266994d0f70180b
 openssl genpkey -algorithm EC \
     -pkeyopt ec_paramgen_curve:secp521r1 \